Dynamics of Schwarz reflections: the mating phenomena

-\begin{remark} We say that a tile is degenerate if it contains the critical point $0$ or some of its iterated pre-images.
+\begin{remark} We say that a tile is degenerate if it contains the critical point $0$ or some of its iterated preimages.
 For $a\notin\cC(\mathcal{S})$, the conjugacy $\psi_a$ extends biholomorphically to all the non-degenerate tiles of $F_a$. \end{remark}

-\subsubsection{Tiles and Rays}
+\subsubsection{Tiles and rays}

-We will denote the ``external'' conjugacy obtained in Proposition~\ref{schwarz_group} by $\psi_a$.
-This conjugacy allows us to associate a symbol sequence to every non-degenerate tile of $F_a$.
+The conjugacy $\psi_a$ allows us to associate a symbol sequence to every non-degenerate tile of $F_a$.
 Indeed, every non-degenerate tile of $F_a$ is mapped biholomorphically by $\psi_a$ onto some tile $T^{i_1,\cdots,i_k}$ of $\D$ (see Definition~\ref{def_tiles}).

-\begin{definition}[Coding of Dynamical Tiles] i) Let $a\in\cC(\mathcal{S})$.
+\begin{definition}[Coding of dynamical tiles] i) Let $a\in\cC(\mathcal{S})$.
 For any $M$-admissible word $(i_1,\cdots,i_k)$, the dynamical tile $T_a^{i_1,\cdots,i_k}$ is defined as

 ii) Let $a\in\C\setminus\left(\left(-\infty,-\frac{1}{12}\right)\cup\cC(\mathcal{S})\right)$.
 For any $M$-admissible word $(i_1,\cdots,i_k)$, the dynamical tile $T_a^{i_1,\cdots,i_k}$ is defined as above, provided $T^{i_1,\cdots,i_k}$ is in the image of $\psi_a$. \end{definition}